freswinn/FIGlet2Godot/README.md

 # FIGlet Installation
 FIGlet is a piece of software that has existed for decades in one form or another, created to generate large block text out of ASCII characters.
 See [http://www.figlet.org/](http://www.figlet.org) for details on FIGlet.

+You must have some version of FIGlet installed in order to use this plugin.
+On Windows, you will almost certainly have to use pyfiglet.
+On Linux, you can use FIGlet or pyfiglet.

 ## FIGlet: Linux
 Installing **FIGlet** on Linux ix very straightforward.
 You can probably find it on your distro's package manager, but you can also just type `sudo apt install figlet` in the console.